The Moores School of Music at the University of Houston is pleased

 Notes to Applicant:

-- Excellence in the arts, arts education, and arts
+- Excellence in the arts, arts educations, and arts

 - Fostering student growth and success

 - Collaboration with others, both within and across